Breslin War Memorial

-The Breslin War Memorial is a memorial erected by two local business owners, Pat and Sandy Breslin, who were strong supporters of US troops during WWII.
+The "Breslin War Memorial" is a memorial erected by two local business owners, Pat and Sandy Breslin, who were strong supporters of US troops during WWII.
 When they lost the lease on their fishing business in Belmar, they had the memorial donated to Fort Monmouth, once an active military base in Monmouth County.
 After Fort Monmouth closed, the memorial was relocated to its original home in Belmar and can now be visited on the 9th Avenue Pier in this beach town of New Jersey.

 The Breslin War Memorial is a modest monument near the Belmar Marina in Belmar, New Jersey.
 Originally erected in 1949, it stands in remembrance of the fallen soldiers during World War II and beyond.